 Eve's Success Story

-Today, I no longer work full time in the fitness industry, although I continue to freelance write, and do the occasional speaking presentation.
+Today, I no longer work full-time in the fitness industry, although I continue to freelance write for several publications, and do the occasional speaking presentation.
 I've also returned part-time to Nutrition Coaching, after a taking a break from that for a few years.
-Currently, I am enjoying my semi-retirement as a portrait artist.